Translated from French by Edward Gauvin

 Jean-Paul Clébert (1926-2011) was the author of more than forty works of fiction and nonfiction.
 After joining the French Resistance and traveling Asia he frequented the Surrealist and Situationist movements, as well as reporting from Asia for Paris Match and France Soir.
 Prominent works include The Blockhouse and Les Tziganes.
 His later works were dedicated to the history, nature, and culture of Provence, where he spent his final years.

-Edward Gauvin has won the John Dryden Translation Prize and the Science Fiction & Fantasy Translation Award.
-Other publications have appeared in The New York Times, Tin House, Subtropics, and World Literature Today.
-The translator of over 200 graphic novels, he is a contributing editor for comics at Words Without Borders.
+Edward Gauvin has won the John Dryden Translation Prize and the Science Fiction & Fantasy Translation Award as well as prizes, fellowships, and residencies from PEN America, the NEA, the Fulbright program, Ledig House, the Lannan Foundation, and the French Embassy, and a National Endowment for the Arts Literature Translation Fellow for his work on Pierre Bettencourt.
+Other publications have appeared in The New York Times, Tin House, Subtropics, Harper’s, and World Literature Today.
+The translator of eight works of fiction and over 300 graphic novels, he is a contributing editor for comics at Words Without Borders.